Missouri Senate passes Trump-backed plan that could help Republicans win an additional US House seat

 JEFFERSON CITY, Mo. — (AP) — Missouri Republicans handed President Donald Trump a political victory Friday, giving final legislative approval to a redistricting plan that could help Republicans win an additional U.S. House seat in next year’s elections.

-The Senate vote sends the redistricting plan to Republican Gov. Mike Kehoe for his expected signature to make it law.
+The Senate vote sends the redistricting plan to Republican Gov. Mike Kehoe, who said he will sign it into law soon.
 But opponents immediately announced a referendum petition that, if successful, could force a statewide vote on the new map.

 “This fight is not over.
 Missouri voters — not politicians — will have the final say,” said Elsa Rainey, a spokesperson for People Not Politicians, which is leading the referendum effort.